 Now, it’s time to start prepping your St. Louis spare ribs.
 Begin by removing the membrane on the back of the ribs.
 However, be sure not to remove the fibrous portion of the membrane, as doing so can loosen up the bones.
 Once properly trimmed, season both sides with a little kosher salt and black pepper.
 Then, simply hang each rack by their third bone, add some small hickory chips, close the lid and begin cooking.

-Once it’s time to glaze your ribs, remove them from the cooker and place directly onto a foil-covered tray.
+Once it’s time to glaze your spare ribs, remove them from the cooker and place directly onto a foil-covered tray.
 And, keep the lid on the cooker after doing so.
 Glaze the backs first, then the fronts, then place them back onto the cooker to set the sauce.